Greenville Greenies: 1946 to 1951 Coastal Plain League

 The 1946 Greenville Greenies returned to play after the Coastal Plain League was idle in the 1942–1945 seasons due to World War II.
-The Greenies ended the season with a 58–67 record in the regular season, placing 6th in the eight–team league.
+The Greenies ended the season with a 58–67 record in the regular season, placing sixth in the eight–team league.
 The 1946 manager was Virgil Payne.
 Returning to play at Guy Smith Stadium, season attendance was 62,354, an average of 998 per game.

-Greenville finished last in the 1947 Coastal Plain League.
-The Greenies' regular season record of 58–82 placed the team 8th in the Coastal Plain League final standings.
+Greenville finished in last place in the 1947 Coastal Plain League regular season standings.
+The Greenies' regular season record of 58–82 placed the team eighth in the Coastal Plain League final standings.
 The 1947 Greenville Greenies were managed by John Pare, Larry Baldwin and Ordie Timm.
 Continuing play at Guy Smith Stadium, Greenville drew 66,316 fans for the season.

-The 1948 Greenville Greenies again finished last in the Coastal Plain League.
-The Greenville Greenies finished 50–89 and placed 8th in the Coastal Plain League final standings.
+The 1948 Greenville Greenies again finished in last place in the Coastal Plain League standings.
+The Greenville Greenies finished 50–89 and placed eighth in the Coastal Plain League final standings.
 The team again had three managers: Bill Phebus, Izzy Cohen and Kelly Kee.
 Their home attendance at Guy Smith Stadium was 60,938, an average of 877 per game.

 The 1949 Greenville Greenies won the Coastal Plain League Championship.
-The Greenies finished the regular season with a 71–67 record, placing 4th in the Coastal Plain League under player/manager Fred Williams, qualifying for the playoffs.
-In the 1st round of the 1949 Coastal Plain League playoffs, Greenville defeated the Rocky Mount Leafs 4 games to 2 and advanced.
+The Greenies finished the regular season with a 71–67 record, placing fourth in the Coastal Plain League under player/manager Fred Williams, qualifying for the playoffs.
+In the first round of the 1949 Coastal Plain League playoffs, Greenville defeated the Rocky Mount Leafs 4 games to 2 and advanced.
 In the 1949 Finals, the Greenville Greenies beat the Kinston Eagles 4 games 2 to win the 1949 championship.
 Season attendance was 72,420, a per-game average of 1,050.

 Greenville remained in the 1950 Coastal Plain League, playing with the new Greenville Robins moniker.
-With a Coastal Plain League regular season record of 67–70, the Greenville Robins placed 6th in the Coastal Plain League final standings, missing the playoffs.
+With a Coastal Plain League regular season record of 67–70, the Robins placed sixth in the Coastal Plain League final standings, missing the playoffs.
 The Robins' manager was Randy Heflin.
 Season attendance was 49,140.

 The 1951 Greenville Robins folded from the Coastal Plain League mid-season.
 The Greenville Robins and Tarboro A's both folded from the league on June 6, 1951.
 The Robins had a 10–24 record under manager John Streza when the franchise folded.
 Playing their last season at Guy Smith Stadium, Greensville had overall attendance of 5,932, an average of 349 per game, during the partial season.

-Greenville, North Carolina has not hosted another minor league team.
+In 2024 the Greenville became the home of the amateur Greenville Yard Gnomes of the collegiate summer baseball Coastal Plain League, playing their home games at Guy Smith Stadium.